 When asked how many acres they had in forestry or agriculture, a plurality (37%) said they have fewer than 25 acres, while 33% have between 25 and 50 acres.
-Only 14% of respondents said they have more than 100 acres in forestry or agriculture.
+Only 14% of respondents said

 The vast majority (84%) said they either manage their land themselves or someone in their family manages it for them.
 Only 7.5% said they lease their land to someone not in their family.